usgs/water-fcpg-tools/README.md

 **For detailed documentation please reference our [ReadTheDocs site](https://fcpgtools.readthedocs.io/en/latest/)!**

+Note that the most recent version of this repository is available on [GitLab](https://code.usgs.gov/StreamStats/data-preparation/cpg/FCPGtools).
+While mirrored on GitHub, the repos can get out of sync.

 Please log any issues or feature requests using [this form](https://code.usgs.gov/StreamStats/data-preparation/cpg/FCPGtools/-/issues/new?issuable_template=bug).

 # Getting Started